Today, let’s talk about email copy. Perhaps the most fun, creative copy to write of all.

 But if you’re selling a higher-ticket item (as you’ll see in the example) a correlation email can be part of a larger email sequence, and can just be used to build a relationship with your readers and to convey some beneficial aspect of the thing you’ll end up selling them later on.

-They’re primarily for personality-driven businesses.
-It should be a personality telling the story.
+They’re primarily for personality-driven businesses (think coaches, entrepreneurs, creators, etc).
+It should be a person telling the story.
 Brands don’t tell anecdotes.
 When’s the last time a brand had a motorcycle accident?

 Let’s dive into today’s teardown.
 A short, sweet, classic correlation email.
 Billy Broas is a marketing strategist, working with people like David Perell and Tiago Forte.
 He sells high-ticket, longer-term strategic marketing consulting services.